 Major presentations have been given at: two National Maritime Conferences, Great Lakes Aquarium (Duluth), Erie Maritime Museum (Erie), Great Lakes Lighthouse Festival (Alpena), Gales of November, (Duluth), Ghost Ships Festival (Milwaukee), Keeper of the Light Festival (Bayfield) and Underwater Canada

-His articles have been published in Lake Superior Magazineand Wreck and Rescue Journal as well as other publications.
-He is President of the Board of the Marquette Maritime Museum, President of the National Board of Directors of the U.S. Life-Saving Service Heritage Association, Vice Chair of the Michigan Port Collaborative and a former member of the Michigan Iron Industry Museum Advisory Board (Gubernatorial appointment).
-Fred makes his home in Marquette, Michigan with his wife Lois and son Brandon.
+His articles have been published in Lake Superior Magazine and Wreck and Rescue Journal as well as other publications.
+He is President of the Board of the Marquette Maritime Museum, member of the National Board of Directors of the U.S. Life-Saving Service Heritage Association (past president) former member of the Michigan Iron Industry Museum Advisory Board (gubernatorial appointment) and past Vice Chair of the Michigan Ports Collaborative.
+In 2014 he was appointed to the Advisory Board for the Sustainable Harbor Management Investigation (Michigan).
+Fred makes his home in Marquette, Michigan with his wife Lois.

-Fred is also active in the Marquette Community and was elected in November 2008 to the position of City Commissioner.
-In addition he is or has served on several boards and committees, including: Northern Michigan University Alumni Board, The Marquette County Economic Club, Marquette Harbor Advisory Committee (past chair), the Northern Michigan University De Vos Art Museum Advisory Board and chaired the Mayor’s Ad Hoc Task Force to develop the Marquette Harbor Master Plan.
+Fred is also active in the Marquette Community and was in 2008 was elected to the position of City Commissioner and served as Mayor Pro Tem until term limited out in November 2014.
+He was elected to the Commission again in 2017 and also selected as Mayor.
+In addition he is or has served on numerous boards and committees, including: Northern Michigan University Alumni Board, President of the Marquette County Economic Club, Marquette Harbor Advisory Committee (past chair), the Northern Michigan University De Vos Art Museum Advisory Board and chaired the Mayor’s Ad Hoc Task Force to develop the Marquette Harbor Master Plan.
 On December 16, 2006 Fred delivered the alumni welcome at Northern Michigan University’s graduation.